Four

 the expensive brochure or handout.

-common error is to simply bring along a large quantity of
+error is to simply bring along a large quantity of your current

-your current color brochure stock.
-There will be no loss of
+color brochure stock.
+There will be no loss of people willing to

-people willing to take a $4.00 brochure from your hand as
+take a $4.00 brochure from your hand as they walk by.

-see, they are being polite.
-What happens if you meet a thousand
+they are being polite.
+What happens if you meet a thousand polite

 Keep

-brochure or a custom postcard with a show special and a reason
+or a custom postcard with a show special and a reason for them to

 You’ll